GoSolve-io/go-application-guide/docs/packages/APP.PACKAGES.md

 - implement a way for that service to use external APIs and databases,
 - implement an API that exposes that service through the network,

 And, on top of that, we have to compile it to the executable file.

-The first thing I propose is separating all 3 points into their logical layers.
+In the example application we're proposing package layout, that addresses few problems:

+1. Distinguish 3 main layers from "explicit architecture"
+2. Have a repeatable repository structure.
+If we're building multiple applications, we want to have some degree of familiarity between them.
+3. Organize packages in a logical way that prevents cyclic imports

 ## Breakdown of example app's packages